Aurelou/2016-04-13-dib-git-intermediate/README.md

-# Git DIB training blabla
+# Git intermediate training

-This a github edit

-ttooto

-I <3 ramen noodles
+git push -u origin master
+- sets up default, so can do 'git push' from now on

+can edit on github

+today we will discuss:
+-conflicts
+-branches
+-merging
+-pull requests
+-forks
+-etc

+another edit on github

+Hahah, messing everything up!